Carsebridge Distillery

 1980 - Carsebridge is expanded and becomes the largest grain distillery in Scotland, with three Coffey stills.

-1983 - In spite of recent expansion Carsebridge was mothballed amidst a whisky glut in the industry.
+1983 - In spite of the recent expansion Carsebridge was mothballed amidst a whisky glut in the industry.

 1992 - The distillery was stripped for scrap metal and the distillery buildings demolished.
 Several warehouses remained on the site, along with a cooperage.